guilgautier/DPPy/README.rst

        cd DPPy
        pip install .

+Use :code:`pip install .['zonotope','trees','docs']` to perform a full install from a local source tree.

 How to use it
 -------------

-To avoid duplicating the docs, the entire DPPy documentation is in read the docs in the following link http://dppy.readthedocs.io/.
+The main DPPy documentation is available online at `http://dppy.readthedocs.io <http://dppy.readthedocs.io>`_.
-There are also some interactive tutorials using Jupyter in here https://github.com/guilgautier/DPPy/blob/master/notebooks/.
+There are also some interactive tutorials using Jupyter available at https://github.com/guilgautier/DPPy/blob/master/notebooks/.
 For more details, check below.

 Tutorials in `Jupyter notebooks <https://github.com/guilgautier/DPPy/blob/master/notebooks/>`_